 - Hours: Thursday / Friday / Sunday from 1 to 4pm

 - Entry to the Museum is by ticketed entry only

 - 5 People maximum per 1 hour time slot

-- Entry to the Museum is now through the Den at the side of the House (facing Barclay Manor)
+- Entry to the Museum is through the front door (Ring the old fashion doorbell!)